Taillan/AWS-3-Tier-App/README.md

 # Next Step:

-Deploy an Application on this by usin Ansible
+Deploy an Application on this Infrastructure by using Ansible who connect to remote target and execute a playbooks.